pdfcpu/pdfcpu/content/form/form_unlock.md

 # Unlock form fields

-This command makes locked form fields writeable.
+This command makes locked form fields writable.
 Either supply a list of form field ids taken from the output of `pdfcpu form list` or skip field ids in order to unlock the whole form.

 Have a look at some [examples](#examples).